qianglise/py2025/content/parallel-computing.rst

    .. solution::

-      - single thread/process: a very simple solution, but this may lead to poor performance.
-      - locking resources: explicitly using locks, mutexes, semaphores, etc.
+      - locking resources: explicitly using locks
-      - duplicating resources: making copys of data to each threads/processes so that they do not need to share, only works for small datasets
+      - duplicating resources: making copys of data to each threads/processes so that they do not need to share

       .. tabs::